martin861101/SignalMeAI/README1.md

 ---

-**PROJECT_X** represents a cutting-edge integration of AI research capabilities with sophisticated financial analysis tools, built with modern web technologies and robust backend architecture.
+**SignalMeAI** represents a cutting-edge integration of AI research capabilities with sophisticated financial analysis tools, built with modern web technologies and robust backend architecture.
 The system prioritizes user safety, transparency, and intelligent decision-making assistance.

 *Built with ❤️ using Vue.js, FastAPI, LangGraph, Selenium, and Ollama*</content>
 <parameter name="filePath">PROJECT_X.md